msaeiid/msaeiid/README.md

 <h3>Here are a few things about me:</h3>

-🔭 I’m currently working on odoo 16 😁
+🔭 I’m currently working on odoo 16 😁&nbsp
-🌱 I’m currently learning Data science and Django
-👯 I’m looking to collaborate with other Developers 😉
-📫 How to reach me: <a href="https://www.linkedin.com/in/msaeiid/" rel="nofollow">Let's get in touch on linkedin</a> OR <a href = "mailto: mskarbaschian@gmail.com">Send me an Email</a>
+🌱 I’m currently learning Data science and Django &nbsp 👯 I’m looking to collaborate with other Developers 😉 &nbsp 📫 How to reach me: <a href="https://www.linkedin.com/in/msaeiid/" rel="nofollow">Let's get in touch on linkedin</a> OR <a href = "mailto: mskarbaschian@gmail.com">Send me an Email</a> &nbsp